Exclusive: Och-Ziff among investors in CVC-owned Matahari $1.5 billion share sale - sources

 The sale of shares in Matahari, the top department store operator in Indonesia with some 110 stores, will help CVC make a profit from one of its early investments in Southeast Asia.

-Investors also are closely monitoring TPG Capital's majority stake, valued around $1.7 billion, in Indonesian lender Bank Tabungan Pensiunan Nasional Tbk (BTPN.JK), because the U.S.-headquartered firm's lock-up expires this month, sources have previously told Reuters.
+Investors also are closely monitoring TPG Capital's majority stake, valued around $1.7 billion, in Indonesian lender Bank Tan Pensium Nasional (BTPN.JK), because the U.S.-headquartered firm's lock-up expires this month, sources have previously told Reuters.

 A fast-growing economy is drawing private equity investors to Indonesia.
 Current growth rates would make the economy the world's seventh largest by 2030, from 16th now, according to management consultant McKinsey.